-Studying the impact of surface-active organics on the interfacial abundance of halide ions is important, due to the ubiquitous presence of organic compounds deriving from marine biota.
+Studying the impact of surface-active organics on the interfacial abundance of halide ions is important due to the ubiquitous presence of organic compounds in sea water in biologically active oceans.
 Here, we use liquid-jet XPS to assess the impact of a monofunctional surfactant with a positive headgroup (hexylammonium) and one with a negative headgroup (propylsulfate) on the abundance of bromide ions at the interface.
 We use a photoelectron attenuation model to retrieve the interfacial concentrations of bromide and sodium in the presence of those surfactants.
-The results show that even in basic solution, where only a small fraction of hexylamine is protonated, its surface activity leads to an enhanced interfacial concentration of bromide, indicating that non-protonated hexylamine is already attracting bromide to the interfacial concentration of the bromide, but leads to an increased presence of the sodium anions.
+The results show that even in basic solution, where only a small fraction of hexylamine is protonated, its surface activity leads to an enhanced interfacial concentration of bromide.
+This suggests that non-protonated hexylamine is already attracting bromide to the interface.
+In turn, the negatively charged sulfate group of propylsulfate does not affect the interfacial concentration of the bromide, but leads to an increased presence of the sodium cations.
 The present work demonstrates the vital role of electrostatic interactions at the interface.
-This concept can be applied to qualitatively assess other halide or alkaline cations, or even other inorganic group ions, such as $SO_4^{2-}$ , $NO_3^-$ , $NH_4^+$ that exist in atmospheric particles.
+This concept can be applied to qualitatively assess other halide or alkaline cations, or even other inorganic ions, such as SO_4^{2-} , NO_3^{-} , NH_4^+ that exist in atmospheric particles.

-The oxidation of bromide by ozone is enhanced at aqueous interfaces.
-In extension to the ionic surfactants already addressed, we assess the surface propensity of cationic tetrabutylammonium (TBA) at the aqueous liquid-vapor interface by liquid-jet XPS and the effect of this surfactant on ozone uptake to aqueous bromide solutions.
+The oxidation of bromide by ozone is enhanced at aqueous interfaces, driven by the surface active bromide ozonide intermediate.
+In extension to the role that ionic surfactants have on the abundance of bromide at interface, the question arises how surfactants affect the reactivity of O3 with bromide.
+Here, we assess the surface propensity of cationic tetrabutylammonium (TBA) at the aqueous liquid-vapor interface by liquid-jet XPS and the effect of this surfactant on ozone uptake to aqueous bromide solutions.
 The results indicate that the positively charged nitrogen group in TBA, along with its surface activity, leads to an enhanced interfacial concentration of both bromide and the bromide ozonide reaction intermediate.
 In parallel, off-line kinetic experiments for the same system demonstrate a strongly enhanced ozone loss rate in the presence of TBA, which is attributed to an enhanced surface reaction rate.
-A model was developed to account for the attenuation of photoelectrons by the carbon-rich layer established by the TBA surfactant.
-We observed that the interfacial density of bromide is increased by an order of magnitude in solutions with TBA.
-The salting-out of TBA in the presence of 0.55 M sodium chloride is apparent.
-The increased interfacial bromide density can be rationalized by the association constants for bromide and chloride to form ion-pairs with TBA.
+Again supported by a model of attenuation of photoelectrons by the carbon-rich layer established by the TBA surfactant, we found that the interfacial density of bromide is increased by an order of magnitude in solutions with TBA.
+The salting-out of TBA in the presence of additional 0.55 M sodium chloride is apparent.
+The increased interfacial bromide density can be rationalized by the association constants for bromide (and chloride) to form ion-pairs with TBA.
 The steady-state concentration of the bromide ozonide intermediate increases by a smaller degree, and the lifetime of the intermediate is one order of magnitude longer in the presence of TBA.
 Thus, the influence of cationic surfactants on the reactivity of bromide depends on the details of the complex environment at the interface.